great-wyrm/web3/docs/characters.md

 argument (`cc0Consent`) that they have to explicitly set to `true` else the transaction will fail.
 This is how we will represent players' consent to release their content to the Great Wyrm community under CC0.

+## Deploying and interacting with a Great Wyrm Character contract